Tutorial

 Rig Maya to Blender: things to keep in mind

-Another issue to keep in mind is that Blender has different Axis.
-Up axis in maya by default is Y but in Blender is Z.
+Another issue to keep in mind is that Blender has different axes.
+The up axis in Maya by default is Y, but in Blender, it is Z.

 Conclusion

-To create a good rig, order and cleanliness must be maintained.
-Carrying over errors from here can hinder the animators' work and limit the work of the animators.
+To create a good rig, order and cleanliness is essential.
+Carrying over errors from here can hinder work of animators and limit their potential.

-This guide is very basic when it comes to creating a Rig with controllers, but it is the basis for scaling up little by little.
+This guide provides a very basic approach to creating a rig with controllers, but it serves as the foundation for scaling up gradually.

 Avatars